envkey/envkey-source/README.md

     env_file: .env
 ```

-On a server, you just need to pass the ENVKEY environment variable through to your docker container.
-Where to set this depends on your host, but it shouldn't be difficult.
+On a server, you just need to set an ENVKEY environment variable that will be passed through to your docker container.
+Where to do this depends on your host.

 And now you can access EnvKey variables the same way you'd read normal environment variables.

 ```python
 # example.py
 import os

 print(os.environ["GITHUB_TOKEN"])